ashokelumalai1997/SpringBoot/learn-spring-boot/SpringBoot.md

 - Increase Developer Productivity
 - Why do you need to restart the server manually for every code change?
 - Easy to test the changes locally
+- Any change in pom.xml needs manual restart.
+For most other files like properties, it works automatically